univention/ums-stack-data/helm/stack-data-ums/README.md

 The chart does install Kubernetes Jobs to load the initial data of the UMS Stack.

-It depends on a functional UDM Rest API being available and configured.
-The UDM Rest API is used to load the data.
+It depends on a functional UDM REST API being available and configured.
+The UDM REST API is used to load the data.

 ## Installing